SAP-archive/hcp-portal-service-for-pcm/README.md

        5. Enter the certificate password under Decryption Password, and choose the certificate file.
        6. Choose an alias (or leave the default).
        7. You are now requested to choose a new password - enter the original certificate password.
        8. Save the JKS file with the name sapid.jks.
-When requested to choose a new password, choose again the original certificate password.
+       9. When requested to choose a new password, choose the original certificate password again.
-   3. On the customer HCP account, go to Destinations and upload the JKS file using the certificates upload option.
+   3. In the customer HCP account, go to Destinations and upload the JKS file using the certificates upload option.
-   4. On the SCI IDP customer application, go to Certificate for API Authentication and upload the public part of the P12 certificate you created.
+   4. Open the SCI admin console and choose the customer application under 'Applications & Resources', go to the 'Certificate for API Authentication' section and upload the public part of the P12 certificate you created.
    For getting the public part, do the following:
       1. Open IE only and go to Internet Options >> Content >> Certificates >> Import.
       2. Browse to the P12 file.
       3. Type the password you chose when you created the certificate (leave check-boxes as default).
       4. Place the certificate in the Personal store and click Finish.
-      5. Find the certificate you uploaded under the Personal store and click Export.
+      5. In IE, find the certificate you uploaded under the Personal store and click on the Export button.
       6. Click Next until you reach the file format options.
       7. Choose Base-64 encoded X.509 (.CER) format.
       8. Choose a file name for the exported file and click Finish.